 Blog Update 8/11/2018

-This blog on personal branding was written ten years ago!
+This blog The 5 P’s of Personal Branding was written ten years ago!
 It’s aged ok and it remains a popular piece of content on our site.
 Some thoughts on what’s new since then:

 - now, we use personal branding and executive branding interchangeably